DavVratChadha/TalentRank/README.md

 # ai-recruiter
-An AI-driven system that swiftly identifies and recommends top candidates to match job requirements, enabling recruiters to efficiently shortlist for fast hiring.
+An advanced information retrieval and recommendation system designed to identify and recommend top candidates who align with job requirements.
+This system streamlines the recruitment process, enabling recruiters to efficiently shortlist candidates for fast hiring.
+By leveraging AI-driven algorithms, it analyzes applicant profiles and matches them with desired qualifications, ensuring a more effective and swift hiring experience.